Yadavalli, Dr. Vamsi

 Director, Graduate Programs in Chemical and Life Science Engineering

-There are three components of each M.S. in Engineering track:
+There are two components of non-thesis M.S. in Engineering track:

 Concentration (track-specific) component.
 This component allows the student to pursue a series of courses that focus on a specific field of engineering and serve as the student’s primary engineering discipline.

 Track electives component.
 This component allows the student to take courses in either engineering or science with approval of the student’s adviser.